 Obviously, the holy grail is to find a low competition profitable niche.
 But that can be like finding a golden egg, unless it's a brand new market with a rising trend and you're lucky enough to get in early.

 And let me just say...

-Zero competitors in a market that is mature or at least not brand new should set alarm bells ringing in your head.
+Zero or very low competitors in a market that is mature or at least not brand new should set alarm bells ringing in your head.

 I dove into the iPhone case niche some years ago, despite everybody warning me that it was a saturated market.
 In Amazon (where I sold this product) there were over 2 million competitors at the time I entered that market.

 And guess what happened?